-Majority of the settings available on the Team Email Settings are very simple to set up.
-However, some email settings require the assistance of someone with more technically savvy, like your IT department, to ensure everything is properly configured to your team's existing tech.
+The majority of the Team Email Settings are very simple to manage.
+However, some email settings require the assistance of someone with more technical know-how, like a member of you IT department, to ensure everything is properly configured to your team's existing tech.

 In this article, you will learn about SalesLoft's more advanced team email settings, including: